Dental Quality Assurance Using Plan, Do, Study, Act (PDSA), Part 1

-The process of dental quality assurance has originated in the manufacturing world, where efficiency and reducing costly errors are key to successfully competing in local, regional, and global markets.
-The techniques have been adapted to meet the needs of complex systems where multiple systems or teams were present as part of the overall process.
-No matter what type of outcome you seek to improve, one question always needs to be answered; how will you know when you have reached your desired goal or objective?
+The process of dental quality assurance originated in the manufacturing world, where efficiency and reducing costly errors are key to successfully competing in local, regional, and global markets.
+The techniques have been adapted to meet the needs of complex systems where multiple systems or teams are present as part of the overall process.
+No matter what outcome you seek to improve, one question always needs to be answered: how will you know when you have reached your desired goal or objective?

-A system that I have used for years in my clinical practice and in our dental laboratory is the Plan, Do, Study, Act (PDSA) model (Figure 1).
+A system that I have used for years in my clinical practice and in our dental laboratory is the Plan, Do, Study, Act (PDSA) model (Fig. 1).
 It is adaptable to any quality issue you may want to address and is very simple to implement.
-It provides you with a structure to figure out what is behind the problem, is interactive (you can pull in your colleagues or assistant to help you brainstorm) and is inclusive in nature.
+It provides a structure to figure out what is behind the problem, is interactive (you can pull in your colleagues or assistant to help you brainstorm), and is inclusive.
 It uses quantitative measures to define your goals, outcomes, or quality improvement parameters.
-The first part, and the most important, as it sets up your entire process, is the planning stage.
+The planning stage is the first part, and the most important, as it sets up your entire process.

 Dental Quality Assurance Plan, Do, Study, Act (PDSA) Model